Hema Malini: Early life and family

-On 11 June 2015, Hema Malini became a first-time grandmother when her younger daughter, Ahana Deol gave birth to her first child, Darien Vohra.
-On 19 October 2017, she became a grandmother for the second time when her elder daughter, Esha Deol Takhtani gave birth to a girl, Radhya Takhtani.
+On 11 June 2015, Malini became a grandmother when her younger daughter, Ahana Deol Vohra, gave birth to her first child, Darien Vohra and twin girls Astraia and Adea Vohra were born on 26 November 2020.
+On 19 October 2017, her elder daughter, Esha Deol, gave birth to a girl, Radhya Takhtani and another baby girl Miraya Takhtani on 10 June 2019.
+Businessman Vaibhav Vohra is her son-in-law and Bharat Takhtani is her ex-son-in-law.

 Film career

 1960–1970 (Early work)

-Malini had played small roles in Pandava Vanavasam (1965) and Idhu Sathiyam (1962).
-In 1968, she was chosen to play the lead opposite Raj Kapoor in Sapno Ka Saudagar and promoted as Dream Girl.
+Malini played small roles in Pandava Vanavasam (1965) and Idhu Sathiyam (1962).
+In 1968, she was chosen to play the female lead opposite Raj Kapoor in Sapno Ka Saudagar and was promoted as the Dream Girl.